Sakurasan/Interesting-Packages/README.md

 - [GAS](https://github.com/GoASTScanner/gas):
 Inspects source code for security problems by scanning the Go AST
 - [GoReleaser](https://github.com/goreleaser/goreleaser): Deliver Go binaries as fast and easily as possible
+- [goreporter](https://github.com/360EntSecGroup-Skylar/goreporter): A Golang tool that does static analysis, unit testing, code review and generate code quality report
+- [gops](https://github.com/google/gops): A tool to list and diagnose Go processes currently running on your system
 - [go-tools](https://github.com/dominikh/go-tools): A collection of tools and libraries for working with Go code

 ### Variable